Hundreds of people have turned out in Belgium to remember soldiers from Kent killed during the Great War.

 More top news

-The latest forecast for the east of the region from Amanda Houston.
+Martin Stew has the latest weather forecast for the east of the region.